 Sophia built her first company when she was 19 years old and sold it before her 23rd birthday.
 Before her exit, she helped grow the business to 250 major retailers worldwide, and designed a brand that would attract celebrity clientele and national press and television coverage.
 In 2011, Sophia co-founded Water Collective, a non-profit founded to fix and prevent broken water projects in the developing world by building community ecosystems of water maintenance care.
 Since 2012, the organization has secured clean water for over 76,000 people in West Africa and has been recognized by Forbes, DevEx, African Business Review, and ELLE Magazine.

-Sophia's Work As A Social Entrepreneur Has Been Recognized By
+Sophia's Work Has Been Recognized By